Monster Road (Dir. Brett Ingram, 2004, 80 minutes)

 As the self-appointed god of a plasticine clay universe, Bruce's concerns are less cosmic and introspective than earthly: filmmaking as an alternative to war, health secrets of a 225-year-old Chinese man, and what Bill Gates should really be doing with his billions.

 While the Bickfords lived a normal suburban life by all outward appearances, the brutality of Bruce’s obsessive childhood drawings and subsequent animations hints at a darker underbelly.
-Questions are raised for which there are no easy answers.
 Monster Road untangles myriad personal, artistic, and philosophical strands from the Bickfords' lives to reveal an intricate web of motivations and influences fueling Bruce’s cinematic visions.
+Still, many questions are raised for which there are no easy answers.

 “A fascinating, disturbing, and often hilarious new documentary.”